jaerrib/maerstanas/rules/terms.md

 *plural* heorras

-"hinge", refers to the connection a stone has with an adjacent stone or the edge of the board
+"hinge", refers to the connection a stone has with an adjacent stone or with the edge of the board

 ## frǽcenes

-"danger, peril", the state of having four hinges; stones may not be placed in this condition
+"danger, peril", the state of having four hinges; stones may not be played where they would be in this state or would cause any adjacent stones to be in this state

 ## freóndlíc heorr